georges-g/apiblender/README.md

 License
 -------

-DBWeb REST API Crawler: a flexible REST API crawler developed for the ARCOMEM project (http://arcomem.eu)
+API Blender developed as part of the
+ARCOMEM project (http://arcomem.eu)

-Copyright (C) 2011  Georges GOURITEN (georges.gouriten-at-gmail-dot-com)
+Copyright (C) 2011  Georges GOURITEN

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by